 A third of a pint of milk is provided daily, free of charge (i) to pupils under the age of 7 (ii) to pupils in Special Schools (iii) to any pupil of primary age who requires milk on medical grounds and in respect of whom a certificate has been submitted by the School Medical Officer.

-Please follow the link below to view the current primary school menu.
+Please download the PDFs to view the current primary and secondary school menus.